api3dao/vitepress-docs/docs/explore/airnode/unlocking-real-world-data.md

 Within the explore section we have discussed the foundational aspects of Airnode and first-party oracles.
-However, as API are increasingly complex Airnode will be required to accomondate these developments.
-Additionally, API functionality needs to be comptable with an oracle node.
+However, as API are increasingly complex Airnode will be required to accommodate these developments.
+Additionally, API functionality needs to be compatible with an oracle node.

 ::: info Read more

-This functionality includes fucntions such as [Authorizers](/reference/airnode/latest/understand/apply-auth.html).
+This functionality includes functions such as [Authorizers](/reference/airnode/latest/understand/apply-auth.html).
 An Airnode can authorize smart contracts (know as requesters) access to its endpoints using Authorizers.